NhojDev/RobotFindsKitten/README.md

 ## Usage
 Open the folder in a terminal command line.

+Make sure you have python installed.

 Enter the following line.

 ```bash
 python main.py
 ```

+## Description
+I wanted to make the game experience more of a grind and have little bit of mystery vibe to Robot Finds Kitten so I added a fog around the player to make harder to see all the objects.
+I also added items that basically don't belong among the other items so try and create a sense of mystery to the game.

+# How it went
+It was such a struggle to implement since I had to be careful in modifying the code while still ensuring it work correctly.
+The biggest time consumer was the fog and the message log since they were kinda hard to figure out and took a lot longer than initially anticpated.

+# What still needs to be done?
+I think still need an endscreen for when you find the kitten.
+For now I just made it have green text saying you found the kitten, instead of a victory screen.

 ## Questions and Answers